shichiro-nakahara/docs/docs/spec/rollup_contract.md

 Proof is created by the user on their local hardware.

 ### Rollup circuits
-There are 3 circuit types used in PolyAztec:
+There are 3 circuit types used in Nata Network:
 1. **Inner rollup circuit** verifies up to 28 single transaction proofs and performs required L2 state updates.

 2. **Root rollup circuit** is referred to as a rollup circuit in the smart contract code/comments.